jzwolak/retroact/README.md

 state may update between the time the user starts the drag and the time data is retrieved from the app state.
 This is decidedly different from the problem of the user _about_ to click on something and having it move or disappear.
 In this case the user has already clicked, appears to have grabbed the thing and starts dragging it, but in fact, another thing has been grabbed or nothing has been grabbed.
-This may be ok if the thing being dragged is displayed in a distinguishable form (like a file name or image icon) so the user knows they did not get the thing they intended to get.
+This may be ok if the thing being dragged is displayed (under the user's cursor) in a distinguishable form (like a file name or image icon) so the user knows they did or did not get the thing they intended to get.

 Perhaps applications need to lock the drag source view when something is running that may update the view.
 Rather, disable dragging from that view and indicate it is not available for dragging.